 You want to study, but the range of possible subjects is too wide to decide?
 For all those who are interested in different subjects, the new ‘Studium Philosophicum’ is the perfect choice.
-Starting from winter term 2021/22 the module-based study option allows students to get to know various subjects from the broad range of the Faculty of Humanities, Social Studies, and Theology for one term (an extension for a further term is possible).
+Starting from winter term 2021/22 the module-based study option allows students to get to know various subjects from the broad range of the Faculty of Humanities, Social Studies, and Theology for one or two terms.
 Students can attend classes from almost any subject, and any exams taken can be credited for a subsequent Bachelor’s degree programme or teaching degree programme.

 FYI: Classes at a university are set up in the form of modules.
 As a student of the ‘Studium Philosophicum’ you attend classes, but are not enrolled in one particular subject, that is why it is a so called module-based study option (‘Modulstudien’ in German) and not a degree programme.

 It is possible to start at the beginning of winter and summer term.

 First-year-students of “Studium Philosophicum” at summer term 2022:

 introductory event on 22.04.2022, 11.00-13.00, Hörsaal C, Kochstr.
 4, Erlangen

 If you have any questions, please contact the Student-Service-Center.

 Any subject with open admission, that means that in general enrolment is possible without previous application.
 You can choose from almost 30 Bachelor’s degree programmes except Psychology, Japanese studies, Cultural Geography and English and American Studies.
 There just happens to be something for everyone!